xorsalaria/developsbot/README.md

 ##  Introduction to Git  <br />

-*Store Code Management (SCM) allows us to: <br />
+**Store Code Management (SCM) allows us to:** <br />

-and: Store our code to a remote repository
++ Store our code to a remote repository <br />
-and: Collaborates with other developers working on the same code base
++ Collaborates with other developers working on the same code base <br /
-and: Audit the source code history, restore our code to a point in time, recover deleted files.
++ Audit the source code history, restore our code to a point in time, recover deleted files. <br />